There is a 2023 updated version of this post with lots more stuff - see archive at left.

 Do I see the courage, the power

-In the face o
+In the face of God

 When I look at the cross

-Do I see
+Do I see the message

-the message
+Do I see the message

-"For You
+"For You.”

 Rejoice!